deckhouse/deckhouse/docs/documentation/pages/internal/DEVELOPMENT.md

 A list of `x-doc-` parameters:
 - `x-doc-required:` (boolean).
 It is used to indicate explicitly on the site if a particular parameter is mandatory or optional.
 - `x-doc-default:` (arbitrary type).
 The default value to show on the site.
 It is helpful if you cannot specify the `default` parameter for some reason.
 The x-doc specification value must be of the same type as the target parameter, and it **cannot contain** markdown elements or arbitrary text (well, it can, but the rendering will be ugly). **Only** the value from the English version of the resource is used.
 - `x-doc-versionType` (array).
 This x-doc specification sets a limit on the Deckhouse version the target parameter can be used with.
-Possible values: `ee`,`experimental`.
+Possible values: `ee`, `fe`, `experimental`.
 - `x-doc-example` (arbitrary type).
 Provides an example of the target parameter's value.
 If specified, it takes precedence over the `example` and `x-examples` parameters.
 The x-doc-example specification value can contain markdown elements or arbitrary text. **Only** the value from the English version of the resource is used.

 #### Running a site with the documentation locally